Abdikhafar-hub/My-Portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, projects, blogs, and contact information in a sleek and modern design.
 It’s the perfect place to explore my work and connect with me.

 ## 🌐 Live Demo
-You can view the live version of my portfolio here: [Abdikhafar Portfolio](https://abdikhafar.me/)
+You can view the live version of my portfolio here:https://my-portfolio-8pvj.vercel.app/

 ---